giacomopaschina/bus_booking_website/README.md

 The purpose of the bus booking website is to provide a sample demonstration of a site that allows IIT staff to book own travel to reserve a seat on the bus to and from the IIT located at Morego.
-The site provides this feature:
+The site provides this features:

 * A responsive and flat interface based on Bootstrap.js
 * Registration